cchurch/api-docs/source/includes/_api_user.md

 Parameter                            | Data Type            | Description
 ---------                            | ---------            | -----------
-id                                   | string               | Unique identifier for user first_name                           | string               | First name of the user last_name                            | string               | Last name of the user
-email                                | string               | Email address of the user (email must only contain ASCII characters)
+id                                   | string               | Unique identifier of the user first_name                           | string               | First name of the user last_name                            | string               | Last name of the user email                                | string               | Email address of the user (email must only contain ASCII characters)